April 15, 2021

 Going through this training is highly beneficial for an employee as it gives them working knowledge and helps them develop the skills that they need in preparation for the job.

-Here are four on the job training methods to effectively implement your training plan:
+Here are different on the job training methods that you can apply:

 As on the job training is usually done in a short period of time, there’s a high chance of information being forgotten or overwritten when the transfer of knowledge focuses on social learning.
 Due to this, we can say that on the job training isn’t that comprehensive enough to make up for a complete training program.
 However, when paired with microlearning, employees can get the most out of the information from their training.
 This is because information is delivered in bite-sized chunks and short bursts that are easy to digest, proven effective when it comes to comprehension and retention.